-- the specific system-generated or custom dashboard for which to display metrics - · the time frame over which to display data page shows individual requests that contain attack or anomaly data.
+- the specific system-generated or custom dashboard for which to display metrics - the time frame over which to display data

 Different metrics appear depending on the dashboard you've selected.
 Hovering over any part of a graph displays a timestamp indictor that updates itself as you move your cursor.